carloswm85/cse210-projects-2024Winter/final/FinalProject/README.md

 - There is a test file, with usable data.
   - Delete existing in memory items,
   - then load data from `test.txt` file.
+- Special mention to:
+  - Overriding in `User` derived classes.
+  - Overriding in `Resource` derived classes.

 ---